Moving Through a Dark Night of the Soul: A Spiritual Director Holds Space for Obscurity

 What if Obscurity Doesn’t Mean Something is Wrong?

-• What if moving through this season of disorientation doesn’t require your effort, striving, or virtue, but your consent to an invitation to be loved where you are, as you are?
+• What if moving through this season of disorientation doesn’t require your effort, striving, or virtue, but your consent?

-• Is it possible your senses are being recalibrated, forming the capacity to attune to a deeper frequency of Divine Love?
+• Are your senses being recalibrated—your capacity to attune to a deeper frequency of Divine Love being tuned?

 • What if in this spiritual obscurity, your soul is being aroused for deep intimacy — a longing that is not meant to be quenched, but stoked — the energy for your participation in our collective story?